For some of the best Champions League odds and predictions, follow the action alongside the Marathonbet blog.

 The Allianz Arena also hosted the 2011/12 Champions League final between Bayern Munich and Chelsea.
 Despite it being the first time that one of the finalists was playing at their home ground for 28 years, Bayern could not capitalise on this advantage and lost 4-3 on penalties after the match ended in a 1-1 draw.
 It was a tale of late goals, with Thomas Müller opening the scoring for the German side in the 83rd-minute, before Didier Drogba equalised for Chelsea five minutes later.

-Which teams will compete in the league phase of the Champions League?
+Which teams competed in the league phase of the Champions League?

-The 36 teams who will contest the league stage are:
+The 36 teams who contested the league stage were:

 - Real Madrid (Spain)